Meridian Vs Robyn: Which Tool Is Right For Your Business In 2025?

 In the Bayesian framework, RR's regularization is equivalent to setting a Gaussian prior over the value of the unknown coefficients.
 Hence, Robyn can be seen as a Bayesian method.
 But in reality, Robyn consists of different methods working together for marketing measurement and optimization.

-Unlike Bayesian methods, Robyn uses multi-objective optimization to incorporate experimental evidences, like GeoLift, into the model (see next section).
+Unlike Bayesian methods, Robyn uses multi-objective optimization to incorporate experimental evidence, like GeoLift, into the model (see next section).

 Robyn's Architecture

-Meta's Robyn is based on an ecosystem of tools and algorithms that were originally developed by Meta.
+Meta's Robyn is based on an ecosystem of tools and algorithms that Meta originally developed.
 This includes:

 At its core, Robyn employs Ridge Regression (RR) to regularize parameter estimation, providing a systematic approach to address potential collinearity or multicollinearity issues commonly found in MMMs.